 4. Tell me about the team around you.
 What makes them special?

 Team stories are underused because founders worry they will read as self-congratulatory.
 They do not, if the specifics are there.
-The question unlocks a specific person, a specific decision, a specific moment when someone on the team did something the founder could not have done alone.
+The question surfaces a specific person, a specific decision, a specific moment when someone on the team did something the founder could not have done alone.
 Named examples.
 Real dates.

 5. What is one thing you would do differently if starting over?